 The college administration will begin working as early as June 1, 2017, to implement preferred first name use on college information systems, reports and processes.
 It is important that you review and update your preferred first name before this time.
 This will be a phased implementation with a goal to have select systems using preferred first name by September 2017.
-A list of updated systems is provided here.

 The policy uses the language of both "Preferred" and "Chosen" names.
 Both terms describe the intent of this initiative.
 A person may prefer to be known by a shortened name or a nickname.
 Alternatively, a person may choose to be known by a different name.
-The

-FAQs below use the term "preferred name" or "preferred name use," so whether you choose a different name or prefer a nickname, we will refer to it as preferred name.
+The FAQs below use the term "preferred name" or "preferred name use," so whether you choose a different name or prefer a nickname, we will refer to it as preferred name.